 Contributing via commits on a GitHub fork is the preferred way of submitting fixes.
 If your fix is more than a single commit, you should put the fix on an appropriately named branch.
 This makes integration of the fix easier.

 Testing and Quality Assurance

-Filing tickets is a great way to start contributing to CakePHP.
+Filing issues is a great way to start contributing to CakePHP.
 By finding and reporting issues in the code you notify the maintainers of any issues and help get them resolved.
-Tickets for all CakePHP projects are located at Lighthouse.
+Issues for all CakePHP projects are located on GitHub.